Modafinil is a powerful nootropic and eugeroic drug (a drug that promotes wakefulness).

-This isn’t as much of a problem for occasional modafinil users, but it can become a major problem in people that use Modafinil every day.
+Poor appetite isn’t as much of a problem for occasional modafinil users, but it can become a major problem in people that use modafinil every day.

 The stimulating effects of modafinil on the central nervous system can kill our hunger cravings.
-Users often report that on the days that they took modafinil, they didn’t even realize they had gone all day without a single thing to eat.
+Users often report that on the days they took modafinil, they didn’t even realize they’d gone all day without a proper meal.

 Only later on in the evening when the drug’s effects have worn off do they realize how hungry they are.

 This can be a challenging side effect to avoid.
-The most common method of ensuring we are eating enough food while on modafinil is to set a timer for lunch and dinner reminding us to eat periodically.
+The most common method of ensuring we’re eating enough food while on modafinil is to set a timer for lunch and dinner reminding us to eat periodically.

-Some people might think this sounds ridiculous, but it’s a lot more easy to forget to eat when you have no hunger cravings whatsoever.
+Some people might think this sounds ridiculous, but it’s a lot easier to forget to eat when you have no hunger cravings whatsoever.

 Another way to ensure we get enough nutrition while on modafinil is to pack nutrient-rich shakes or power bars with us.
 This makes it easier to get a large hit of nutrition even though we aren’t hungry enough to eat an entire meal.